hypatia-of-sva/cgl/README.md

 I'm currently still working at getting this up and running, and learning myself a lot in the process.
 Currently I work on synthesizing the OpenGL 2.1, 4.5 and ES 2.0 reference pages (as per Khronos) into a single CGL reference page.
 This is still a work in progress, but it should result in a kind of manpages for CGL.
+I also plan to do the same for the offical API spec and (more importantly) for the respective descriptions of GLSL (being #version 110, 460 and 100).

 After that, I plan to write demos for both my own understanding and as tutorials, and also a kind of CGL loader (like glad), that should also load the GLenum values at runtime if possible.